- Home

 Stage 2 – This means your child’s attendance is becoming a concern.
 Further absences will not be authorised unless the school receives medical evidence.
 This may be a copy of a prescription or doctor’s note.

-At any stage you may be invited in to meet with the House Progress Manager (or Senior Staff in his/her absence) and a member of the School Attendance Team.
+At any stage you may be invited to meet with the Pastoral team (or Senior Staff in his/her absence) and a member of the School Attendance Team.
 Targets and support plans will be developed in the meeting.

 A Fixed Penalty Notice may be issued if parents/carers fail to attend these meetings.